 WDFW does not conduct annual surveys to monitor trends in black bear population size.
 Trends in harvest data are used instead as population surrogates or indices.
 However, in 2019, biologists conducted a survey to estimate black bear density in GMU 117.
-Unfortunately, results are not ready, but will be included in next year's hunting prospects document.
+Density was found to be 31 bears/100km.
 Currently, black bear populations are believed to be stable in District 1.